Kahoot Alternative for Language Teachers

 Explore More Alternatives

-Built for language teachers — AI quizzes, no game board setup, individual student responses, vocabulary analytics
+Built for language teachers — AI quiz generation, no manual question building, furigana and pinyin support, vocabulary analytics

-Built for language teachers — AI quiz generation, no Google accounts, vocabulary analytics
+Built for language instructors — AI quizzes from course materials, no clicker hardware, furigana and pinyin support, vocabulary analytics

 See a Real Quiz in Action